KorfLab/isoforms/README.md

 ```
 conda install -y openturns
 ```
-`worm.splicemodel` is the model file used as input for APC.
+Next use `modelbuilder` to create `worm.splicemodel`, which contains the models used as input for `geniso3`.
 Individual model files are also created and can be viewed in `models/`
 ```
 ./modelbuilder smallgenes/ worm models/ > worm.splicemodel
 mv worm.splicemodel models/
 ```
-`optiso` should be run first, as the weights are a component of `geniso3`.
+Next run `optiso` as the weights are a component of `geniso3`.
 Note that `run_optiso` by default uses n-1 available CPU cores.
 This will take a while, I recommend doing this on a remote cluster.
-Same for `geniso`.
+Same for `run_geniso`.
 This program creates `results_optiso2.csv`.
 ```
-chmod +x optiso2
+chmod +x run_optiso2
 ./run_optiso2 smallgenes/ models/worm.splicemodel
 ```
-`run_geniso` can be run with or without weights (`optiso`), and with or without NMD detection.
+`run_geniso` can be used with or without weights (`optiso`), and with or without NMD detection.
 By default, one CPU core is used.
 Make sure the output file names describe the chosen parameters.
 Without weights and without NMD: